Counselling in person for young people 17-18 & adults in Chester & Tarporley, Cheshire.

 While training and experience matter, research consistently shows that it’s the relationship between client and counsellor that makes the biggest difference.
 You need to feel safe, understood, and genuinely cared for.

-I’m a warm, grounded, and professional counsellor who brings both clinical training and real-life experience to my work.
+I’m a warm, grounded, experienced professional counsellor who brings both clinical training and real-life experience to my work.
 I’ve known joy and I’ve known struggle — in childhood and adulthood.
 I know how deeply healing it can be to have a space where you’re truly seen and heard.

 In our sessions, we’ll gently explore what’s going on for you — untangling thoughts, feelings, and patterns.
 You’ll have space to reflect, to breathe, and to see things more clearly.
 Together, we’ll work at your pace, building trust and insight as we go.
 You don’t have to face things alone.
 And you don’t have to have it all figured out before we begin.